-- 1 (1) The definitions in this section apply throughout this chapter 2 unless the context clearly requires otherwise. - $((\frac{1}{1}))$ (a) "Administrator" means an owner and assignee of a community solar project as defined in $(\frac{\text{subsection}}{2}(\frac{1}{2}))$ (b) (i) (A) of this $(\frac{\text{section}}{2})$ subsection that is responsible for applying for the investment cost recovery incentive on behalf of the other owners and performing such administrative tasks on behalf of the other owners as may be necessary, such as receiving investment cost recovery incentive payments, and allocating and paying appropriate amounts of such payments to the other owners. - $((\frac{(2)(a)}{(a)}))$ (b)(i) "Community solar project" means: - (((i))) (A) A solar energy system that is capable of generating up to seventy-five kilowatts of electricity and is owned by local individuals, households, nonprofit organizations, or nonutility businesses that is placed on the property owned by a cooperating local governmental entity that is not in the light and power business or in the gas distribution business; - (((ii))) (B) A utility-owned solar energy system that is capable of generating up to seventy-five kilowatts of electricity and that is voluntarily funded by the utility's ratepayers where, in exchange for their financial support, the utility gives contributors a payment or credit on their utility bill for the value of the electricity produced by the project; or - (((iii))) (C) A solar energy system, placed on the property owned by a cooperating local governmental entity that is not in the light and power business or in the gas distribution business, that is capable of generating up to seventy-five kilowatts of electricity, and that is owned by a company whose members are each eligible for an investment cost recovery incentive for the same customer-generated electricity as provided in RCW 82.16.120. - $((\frac{b}{b}))$ (ii) For the purposes of "community solar project" as defined in $(\frac{a}{b})$ (b) (i) of this subsection: - $((\frac{1}{(i)}))$ (A) "Company" means an entity that is: - (((A)))(I) A limited liability company; (((II) A)) a cooperative formed under chapter 23.86 RCW; or (((III) A)) a mutual corporation or association formed under chapter 24.06 RCW; and - $((\frac{B}{D}))$ (II) Not a "utility" as defined in this subsection 38 $((\frac{D}{D}))$ (1)(b)(ii); and
+- 6 (3) Enhance the continued diversification of the energy resources 7 used in this state; and - 8 (4) Expand access to solar energy through enhanced opportunities 9 to participate in community solar projects. - Sec.
+10. RCW 82.16.110 and 2011 c 179 s 2 are each amended to 11 read as follows: - 12 (1) The definitions in this section apply throughout this chapter 13 unless the context clearly requires otherwise. - $((\frac{1}{1}))$ (a) "Administrator" means an owner and assignee of a community solar project as defined in $(\frac{\text{subsection}}{2}(\frac{1}{2}))$ (b) (i) (A) of this $(\frac{\text{section}}{2})$ subsection that is responsible for applying for the investment cost recovery incentive on behalf of the other owners and performing such administrative tasks on behalf of the other owners as may be necessary, such as receiving investment cost recovery incentive payments, and allocating and paying appropriate amounts of such payments to the other owners. - ($(\frac{(2)(a)}{a})$) (b) (i) "Community solar project" means: - (((i))) (A) A solar energy system that is capable of generating up to seventy-five kilowatts of electricity and is owned by local individuals, households, nonprofit organizations, or nonutility businesses that is placed on the property owned by a cooperating local governmental entity that is not in the light and power business or in the gas distribution business; - (((ii))) (B) A utility-owned solar energy system that is capable of generating up to seventy-five kilowatts of electricity and that is voluntarily funded by the utility's ratepayers where, in exchange for their financial support, the utility gives contributors a payment or credit on their utility bill for the value of the electricity produced by the project; or - (((iii))) (C) A solar energy system, placed on the property owned by a cooperating local governmental entity that is not in the light and power business or in the gas distribution business, that is capable of generating up to seventy-five kilowatts of electricity, and that is owned by a company whose members are each eligible for an investment cost recovery incentive for the same customer-generated electricity as provided in RCW 82.16.120.

+$((\frac{b}{b}))$ (ii) For the purposes of "community solar project" as defined in $(\frac{a}{b})$ (b) (i) of this subsection:

+$((\frac{1}{2}))$ (A) "Company" means an entity that is:

+((-(A))) (I) A limited liability company; ((-(II)-A)) a cooperative formed under chapter 23.86 RCW; or ((-(III)-A)) a mutual corporation or association formed under chapter 24.06 RCW; and

+$((\frac{B}{D}))$ Not a "utility" as defined in this subsection $((\frac{B}{D}))$ (1) (b) (ii); and